openbikesensor/portal/UPGRADING.md

 explicitly.
 Their general usage is described in the [README](./README.md) (for development) and [deployment/README.md](deployment/README.md) (for production).

+## 0.5.2

+**Make sure to upgrade to `0.5.1` first, by checking out that version tag and running migrations, then coming back to this version.** This is required because the migrations have been edited to create the initial database schema, but if you run the 0.5.1 migrations first, your database will remember that it already has all the tables created.
+This is not required if you set up a new installation.

+For this update, run these steps:

+- Build new images
+- Stop portal and worker services
+- Migrate with alembic (see note above, this should be a no-op if done right)
+- Start portal and worker services

 ## 0.5.0

 The upgrade requires the following steps in the given order